 Continue reading #QuarantineAndChill: Netflix Binge List

-Giri/Haji (by Joe Barton, 2020) – A Tokyo detective arrives in London when he is tasked to find his brother, whose alleged crime sends ripples across the two cities.
+Giri/Haji (by Joe Barton, 2020) – A Tokyo detective arrives in London when tasked to find his brother, whose alleged crime sends ripples across the two cities.

-Tokyo detective Kenzo Mori (Takehiro Hira) travels to Soho in search of his estranged brother Yuto (Yosuke Kubozuka), whose alleged murder of a Yazuka family member ignites an all-out gang war.
+Tokyo detective Kenzo Mori (Takehiro Hira) travels to Soho in search of his estranged brother Yuto (Yosuke Kubozuka), whose alleged murder of a Yazuka family member has ignited an all-out gang war.
 The incident sets the Yakuza on a collision course with the Met Police, embroiling others along the way.

-The contrast in cultures is interesting, though it is ultimately the similarities that fascinate the most.
-In his story, Joe Barton recognises the experiences that are neither uniquely Japanese nor British, but simply human.
+The contrast in cultures is interesting, though it is ultimately the similarities that compel the most.
+In his story, writer Joe Barton recognises the experiences that are neither uniquely Japanese nor British, but simply human.

 Continue reading Series Review: Giri/Haji (2020)